Bug report #7780

 Another thing I don't see is why mIsQuery should disable estimation while filter should not, they both basically introduce a filtering, so should be both threated the same way, IMHO (ie: disabling the estimation)

-#7 Updated by Alexandre Neto over 3 years ago
+#7 Updated by Alexandre Neto about 4 years ago

 As far I understand, the "Use Estimated metadata" is not used by default.
 I can't remember if that was the case back then... anyway, I would close this ticket, the behavior is fully documented in here: